preraulab/DYNAM-O/rust_bridge/README.md

 ### When NOT to rebuild

-- Only comments or docs in Rust changed — `cargo build` will skip.
+- Only comments or docs in Rust changed.
 - Unrelated MATLAB-side changes.

 ### GitHub Actions (future)

-For automatic multi-platform builds, a CI matrix job with [`matlab-actions/setup-matlab`](https://github.com/matlab-actions/setup-matlab) can run `build_rust_mex` on each runner OS and upload artifacts.
+For automatic multi-platform builds, a CI matrix job with [`matlab-actions/setup-matlab`](https://github.com/matlab-actions/setup-matlab) should run the complete meta-repository controlled builder on each runner OS before uploading artifacts.

 ---